 2- Increase brand awareness

 4- Get more engagement on your page

 5- Generate more leads for your business

-Oh, and do not click the boost button at the bottom of your content when you post something, you need to go into the ads manager and set up your ads from there.
-I recommend starting with a budget of about 5 to 10 USD a day
+Oh, and try not to click the boost button at the bottom of your content when you post something.
+I recommend that you go into the ads manager and set up your ads from there.
+I also recommend starting with a budget of about 5 to 10 USD a day.

 Now that you have your strategy in place go out and get busy and if you need help, let’s talk.